ENG517/Github-Docs-G2/content/desktop/making-changes-in-a-branch/managing-branches-in-github-desktop.md

 ## Switching between branches

 You can view and make commits to any of your repository's branches.

-If you have uncommitted, saved changes, you'll need to decide what to do with your changes before you can switch branches.
+> **Note**: If you have uncommitted, saved changes, you'll need to decide what to do with your changes before you can switch branches.
 You can commit your changes on the current branch, stash your changes to temporarily save them on the current branch, or bring the changes to your new branch.

 If you want to commit your changes before switching branches, see "[AUTOTITLE](/desktop/making-changes-in-a-branch/committing-and-reviewing-changes-to-your-project-in-github-desktop)."
 {% tip %}

 **Tip**: You can set a default behavior for switching branches in the **Prompts** settings.
 For more information, see "[AUTOTITLE](/desktop/configuring-and-customizing-github-desktop/configuring-basic-settings-in-github-desktop)."